Human-Animal Interaction & Wellness

 The Research Exchange Group on Human-Animal Interaction and Wellness takes a collaborative approach to research and knowledge exchange about human-animal relations and their impact on the well-being of both people and animals.
-The group welcomes participants from community, university and health systems.
-We invite citizens, learners, educators, and practitioners working in any field to join us.
-All you need to participate is an interest in human-animal interactions, processes, and outcomes.
+The group connects members of the community, university and health-system partners, government partners, community organizations, and anyone with an interest in human-animal interaction to discuss related research, policy, and programming.

 The group recognizes that reciprocity is an essential part of the human-animal connection.
 As a result, our overarching objective will be to consider health and well-being in both human and animal terms.
 Fostering compassionate and respectful interactions with animals is a crucial consideration for our membership.

 Community Capacity Building | The group will build community capacity for research and practice by: